 2. Customers want to move forward with flexible collaboration strategies that save investment and avoid downtime.
 They are more likely to pay for their work using a time and material payment method instead of a fixed price.

 3. Outsourced teams are here to bring tech and non-tech values: the ability to provide a single vendor for all of the company's needs.
-It means that future IT outsourcing service models may involve transforming the operations of these providers to become consultants, analysts, developers, and marketers in one box for their clients.
+It means that future tech outsourcing service models may involve transforming the operations of these providers to become consultants, analysts, developers, and marketers in one box for their clients.

 Humans stay behind, AI takes a step forward